Mercury Comet: Fifth generation (1971–1977)

 For 1973 models, the base 170 cid six was dropped and the 200 cid six became the base engine.
 Horsepower ratings would fluctuate slightly up or down through the years the Comet would remain in production, but not by very much.
 A new, larger front bumper to meet federal standards was added to all models in 1973.
 A new Custom decor package featuring vinyl roof, body-colored wheel covers, wide vinyl-insert body-side moldings, vinyl bucket seats, luxury carpeting, and extra sound insulation was a popular option.

 Changes for 1974 included even larger front bumpers and new larger rear bumpers to match due to new federal mandates for safety.
 They added 2.5 in to the length of the two-door model and 4 in to the length of the four-door model.

 Ford had originally planned to the replace the Comet and its Ford Maverick counterpart for the 1975 model year with updated and extensively redesigned models that would continue to use the Comet and Maverick names.
 Fairly late, though, they decided that the updated versions would be built alongside the original Maverick and the Comet that had originally been introduced for 1971.
 These would-be replacements, also using the same basic chassis as the Comet and Maverick, became the Mercury Monarch and the American Ford Granada; these came with more standard and optional equipment than the Comet and Maverick, and were considered to be "luxury compacts", a step up from the Comet and Maverick.

 Although 1975 was the last year for the Mercury Comet GT, the GT features remained available in 1976 and 1977 with the "Sports Accent" option group.

 The model was offered with comparatively few changes through the 1977 model year, and was then discontinued to make room for the new Mercury Zephyr for the 1978 model year.

 High mileage record

 In July 2010, USA Today reported on a 91-year-old Florida woman, Rachel Veitch, who was still driving her 1964 Comet Caliente daily.
 The car was purchased new, and Veitch set a record by accumulating over 562,000 documented miles.
 The car was retired in 2012 after accumulating 576,000 miles, as Veitch had decided to stop driving due to her eyesight becoming too weak.

 Mercury Cyclone

-The Cyclone was a performance model of the Comet.
-It was built from 1964–1971.